OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-20.md

 ## 2 Chronicles 20:8

-They have lived in it, and have built You a sanctuary in it for Your name, saying,
+They have settled in it and have constructed a sanctuary for Your Name, saying,

 ---